 Hardknott Pass is known as one of Britain's most challenging roads.
 This single track road right through the middle of the Lake District National Park, in the region of Cumbria, England, it’s a heart-stopping series of sharp and narrow hairpin bends.
 It’s said to be the steepest road in England with a gradient of 1 in 3 (about 33%).

 At an elevation of 393m above the sea level, the road becomes especially dangerous for the brakes on a couple of particularly steep turns and it’s one of the most challenging sections of road in England.
 The pass itself has a series of hairpin bends that can be unnerving for drivers of cars and minibuses (heavier vehicles are advised not to use the pass), especially as the tarmac has become quite smooth in places.
 Drivers are expected to give way to oncoming traffic that is ascending the pass.
+It’s one of the hardest and most epic climbs you can ride on two wheels.

 It has a well-deserved reputation for being dangerous because of unpredictable snowstorms and blizzards, and driving under these conditions, can be extremely challenging.
 The road was totally destroyed during the Second World War because the tank training completely destroying the existing road surface.
 After the war the wartime damage was repaired and tarmaced.
 It’s the most brutal of the grueling Lake District passes.